Surveys… People don’t like to fill them out. People don’t see what’s in it for them. People leave halfway through, not wanting to waste more time…

 Unless you’re working with a very small population, you don’t need to survey everyone in your target audience.
 But only a sample.
 Calculate your sample size by entering your population size below.

+This is the number of surveys you have to collect for a statistically relevant result.
+The sample size doesn’t change much for populations larger than 20, 000.
 (We used a confidence level of 95% and a margin of error of 5%, but let’s not turn this into a statistics class, shall we?)

 9. Branded surveys